 Below you'll find the most frequently used research databases in Communication, but the resources you need depend on your topic.
 The library's databases are organized by subject, but ask me if you're not sure where to search.

-Try using subject headings to create controlled and narrow search queries.
+Use subject headings to create narrowly tailored search queries.

 Subject headings constitute a controlled vocabulary that can help you find sources by their primary subjects.
-Because this vocabulary is maintained by the Library of Congress (LC), it becomes a standard which can be used across different catalogs and databases.
+The Library of Congress maintains this vocabulary making it standard across many different databases and catalogs.

 Caveat searcher!
-Anytime you construct a query like this you're intentionally removing results that may be relevant.
-In general it's best to begin with broad, keyword-based searches, then move to subject-led searches when you have a clear and well-defined idea of the resources you need.
-For example, the search pictured above returns two results; swapping out 'Animated films--Japan' for 'anime' returns 21 results.
+Anytime you construct a query like this you may filter relevant results.
+It's often best to begin with broad, keyword-based searches, then subject searching when you have a clear and well-defined sense of the resources you need.
 Research is a process of moving between broad and narrow levels of inquiry.